mtr65/tempidity-logger/README.md

 https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/

-Below is the pinout scription for connectng the DHT22 module followed by a link showing the wiring diagram for using a breadboard circuit.
+Below is the pinout description from the guide above for connectng the DHT22 module followed by a link showing the wiring diagram for using a breadboard circuit.

    - Place a 10k resistor between Pin 1 and Pin 2 of the DHT22